imdanielmedina/maroon-panda-6ff6f/content/pages/index.md

         image: images/hanson-deck.png
         image_position: left
         image_width: twenty-five
-      - content: >-
+      - content: >
-          Alyvia really understands who our customers are and what tone of voice to use when communicating with them.
+          Facebook connects the world! it is important to take advantage of it to connect with your audience.

-          **Miles Tone,** *CEO, Studio*
+          **Facebook Page**
         image: images/miles-tone.png
         image_position: left
         image_width: twenty-five